Our team has evolved in significant ways over the years.

-Since founding, our team has evolved in significant ways.
-Yet one thing has not faltered: our strong conviction in people coming together to create meaningful change.
+Yet one thing has not changed: our strong conviction in people coming together to create meaningful impact.

 Unreasonable Institute (now Uncharted) was co-founded in Boulder, Colorado by Teju Ravilochan, Tyler Hartung, and Daniel Epstein, with help from Nikhil Dandavati and Vladimir Dubovskiy.